nbogis/Front-End-Web-Development/P4/README.md

 Dear reviewer,
 I am aiming for this project to exceed so please return it back to me when it fails the exceeding specification.
-However, in the first part I got 93 score in mobile and 94 in desktop.
+However, in the first part I got 96 score in mobile and desktop.
 I already exceeded the second project from my previour submission.
-Follow my instructions below to be able to get the same result.
+Please follow my instructions below to be able to get the same result.

 I minified the pizza files.
 However, the html pages don't look different from the original one as if there is no styling at all.
 I don't think that is what I suppose to get.
 Please let me know if there is a way to fix this problem.
 I appreciate it all your help.

+In both parts, I used Grunt to minify my files.
+You can see the ones with .min are minified by Grunt.

 ####Part 1: Optimize PageSpeed Insights score for index.html